Learn About EPSD’s Rules And Regulations

 Serving Estes Park Since 1941

-The current facility was constructed in 1964, though many improvements have been made to meet more stringent effluent restrictions.
-Current permitted capacity is 1.5 millions gallons per day.
+The current wastewater treatment facility was constructed in 1964, though many improvements have been made to meet increasingly stringent effluent restrictions.
+Current permitted capacity is 1.5 MGD (millions gallons per day).
 The plant operates at approximately 50 - 55 percent capacity during the peak summer season.
 Wastewater passes through a series of basins that modify air levels and create environments to encourage desirable biological activities.
 Recycling a portion of the flow continuously enables the process to repeat and achieve further reductions.
-Finally the effluent is "polished" with DAF filtration and UV disinfection before being discharged to the Big Thompson River.
+Finally, effluent is "polished" with DAF filtration and UV disinfection before being discharged to Big Thompson River.

 Serving Estes Park Since 1941

-The collection system of the District consists of approximately 29 miles of sewer main and 785 manholes.
-Sewer main upgrades are budgeted annually with the goal of improving our service levels.
+The District collection system consists of approximately 29 miles of sewer main and 785 manholes.
+Sewer main upgrades are budgeted annually with the goal of improving service levels.
 Replacing older undersized clay lines decreases the possibility of backups and reduces infiltration.
-Today 80 percent of our collection system is PVC, ductile or HDPHE pipe.
-We are very proud of the improvements we've made to reach those levels.
+Today, 80 percent of our collection system is PVC, ductile or HDPHE pipe.
+We are very proud of the improvements we made to reach those levels.
 Pictured is a pipe bursting project pushing new HDPHE pipe through an old clay line.

 Serving Estes Park Since 1941

-Collection and treatment of wastewater is an important part of protecting the public health of our community.
-User fees and service fees is how the District is funded.
-We do not levy a property tax mill.
-These Rules and Regulations set forth terms and conditions for Estes Park Sanitation District's management of sewer service relative to the non-payment of user, service and/ or tap fees.
-These regulations were adopted in accordance with the statutes of the State of Colorado.
+Wastewater collection and treatment is an important part of protecting public health in our community.
+User fees and service fees are how the District is funded: we do not levy a property tax mill.
+These Rules and Regulations set forth terms and conditions for Estes Park Sanitation District's management of sewer service relative to the non-payment of user, service and/or tap fees.
+These regulations were adopted in accordance with State of Colorado statutes.

 Contact Estes Park Sanitation District